absmach/magistrala/auth/README.md

 Recovery key is the password recovery key.
 It's short-lived token used for password recovery process.

-For in-depth explanation of the aforementioned scenarios, as well as thorough understanding of Mainflux, please check out the [official documentation][doc].
+For in-depth explanation of the aforementioned scenarios, as well as thorough understanding of Magistrala, please check out the [official documentation][doc].

 The following actions are supported: